23 Hidden Costs of Buying a Home

 If your down payment is less than 20% of your home’s purchase price, your lender will likely require you to purchase mortgage insurance.
 Mortgage insurance is also always required on FHA loans.
 This policy protects the lender if you stop making payments on your mortgage loan.

-Mortgage insurance is usually a monthly fee that will be included in your mortgage payment, but in some cases it can be a lump sum that will be paid at closing — and with some loans, you will pay both a monthly premium as well as an upfront fee.
+Mortgage insurance is usually a monthly fee that will be included in your mortgage payment, but in some cases, it can be a lump sum that will be paid at closing.
+With some loans, you will pay both a monthly premium as well as an upfront fee.

-Prices are determined based on your mortgage loan amount and can range between 0.25% to 1% of that amount annually.
-Mortgage insurance on a conforming loan will automatically drop when your equity in the home is 22% of the original purchase price of the home, but you can reach out to your lender in writing to have it canceled when you reach 20% for owner occupied conforming loans.
+Prices are determined based on your mortgage loan amount and can range between 0.25% and 1% of that amount annually.
+Mortgage insurance on a conforming loan will automatically drop when your equity in the home is 22% of the original purchase price of the home, but you can reach out to your lender in writing to have it canceled when you reach 20% for owner-occupied conforming loans.

 13. HOA dues

-HOA (homeowners association) dues are fees a homeowner pays for repairs, upkeep, and improvements in a neighborhood or condo association.
+HOA dues are fees a homeowner pays for repairs, upkeep, and improvements in a neighborhood or condo association.

 14. HOA transfer fee